ArPiRobot/arpirobot.github.io/docs/setup/updating.md

 After [downloading](../downloads/latest.md) the Update zip file to your computer, open the Deploy Tool.
 Connect your computer to the Robot's WiFi<sup>&ast;</sup> then click connect in the Deploy Tool.
 Once connected, select the updates tab, choose the downloaded update zip file, and apply the update to the robot using the deploy tool.

+**It may take 2-3 minutes for an update to install.
+Usually, the first update (after flashing an image) takes the longest as all PythonLib dependencies are installed.**

 <sup>&ast;</sup>Make sure to disconnect from other types of networks when you do this (including ethernet connections).

 ## Development Environment Updates